LNDMN/MCP-Launchpad/CONTRIBUTING.md

 🚀 Thank you for your interest in contributing to MCP-Launchpad! 🚀

 We are thrilled to have you join our mission to build the ultimate hub for AI-agent deployable MCP servers.
-Your contributions will help accelerate the AI-driven revolution and bring us closer to technological singularity under the vision of ASINGULARIXY.
+Your contributions will help accelerate the AI-driven revolution and bring us closer to technological singularity.

 ## Table of Contents
 - [Code of Conduct](#code-of-conduct)